-Shares of the Fund are intended to qualify as eligible investments for federally chartered credit unions pursuant to Sections 107(7), 107(8) and 107(15) of the Federal Credit Union Act, Part 703 of the National Credit Union Administration ("NCUA") Rules and Regulations, and NCUA Letter Number 155.
-The Government Fund intends to review changes in the applicable laws, rules and regulations governing eligible investments for federally chartered credit Union Act and to take such action as may be necessary so that shares of the Fund qualify as eligible investments under the Federal Credit Union Act and the regulations thereunder.
-Shares of the Fund, however, may or may not qualify as eligible investments for particular state-chartered credit unions.
-A state-chartered credit union should consult qualified legal counsel to determine whether the Government Fund is a permissible investment under the laws applicable to it.
+Shares of the Financial Square Government Fund are intended to qualify as eligible investments for federally chartered credit unions pursuant to Sections 107(7), 107(8) and 107(15) of the Federal Credit Union Act, Part 703 of the National Credit Union Administration ("NCUA") Rules and Regulations, and NCUA Letter Number 155.
+The Financial Square Government Fund intends to review changes in the applicable laws, rules and regulations governing eligible investments for federally chartered credit unions, and to take such action as may be necessary so that shares of the Financial Square Government Fund qualify as eligible investments under the Federal Credit Union Act and the regulations thereunder.
+Shares of the Financial Square Government Fund, however, may or may not qualify as eligible investments for particular state-chartered credit unions.
+A state-chartered credit union should consult qualified legal counsel to determine whether the Financial Square Government Fund is a permissible investment under the laws applicable to it.